-(It is intended that this outcome be integrated throughout the course by using sliding, rotation, construction, deconstruction, and puzzles and games such as Tetris, Rubik's cube, Blokus, chess, checkers, Backgammon, Mastermind, Tic-Tac-Toe, Connect Four or Five, Battleship, and Cathedral World).
+Note: It is intended that this outcome be integrated throughout the course by using puzzles and games such as cribbage, magic square, Yahtzee, Sudokos, and Kakuro.

 - a.
 Determine, explain, and verify strategies to solve a puzzle or to win a game such as:

 - guess and check

 - look for a pattern

 - make a systematic list

-- · draw or model
+- draw or model

 - eliminate possibilities

-- solve a simpler problem

-- work backwards

-- develop alternative approaches.

-- b.
-Observe and analyze errors in a solution to a puzzle or in a strategy for winning a game and explain the reasoning.
+Outcomes WA20.2 continued Indicators formulate and simplify a problem that is similar to the original problem work backwardsdevelop alternative approaches. b.
+Observe and analyze errors in solutions to puzzles or in strategies for winning games to identify and correct errors, if necessary, and explain the reasoning.

-- c.
-Create a variation on a puzzle or a game, and describe a strategy for solving the puzzle or winning the game.
+c.
+Create a variation of a puzzle or a game, and describe a strategy for solving the puzzle or winning the game.